Navigation: Editing Fonts > Format > OpenType Layout Features >

 If the font you're opening contains Microsoft VOLT project data for OpenType Layout Features, you will be asked if you want to convert this into a FontCreator project.
 If you choose not to use Microsoft VOLT project data, the binary OpenType Layout Features (GPOS, GSUB, and GDEF tables) will be used instead.
 You can also import Microsoft VOLT projects later through the OpenType Designer.

-Note: Microsoft VOLT project conversion and importing is only available in the Professional edition of FontCreator and some features are not supported.
+Note: Microsoft VOLT project conversion and importing is only available in the Professional edition of FontCreator.